horrockp/orbs/README.md

 ## Testing the application

-The application maybe take upto 20 seconds afther the installation completes.
-This is due to the install scrpipt checking for external connectivity before it installs Docker and Ngnix webserver.
+The application maybe take upto 20 seconds to respond afher the installation completes.
+This is due to the install scrpipt checking for external connectivity before it installs Docker and Nginx webserver.

-To test the application, hit the LB dns name provided as a TF output in the browser
+To test the application, hit the LB dns name provided as a TF output.

+This should repond with the vanilla Nginx root home page.

 ```